EG-lisy/PlasmoVis/README.md

 # Download PlasmoVis

-Download PlasmoVis in one of the following ways:
+PlasmoVis can be downloaded in two ways:

 1. Click on the green `Code` button on the upper-right corner above and select `Download ZIP` (Figure 1)